Why Ford is eyeing cost cuts in China

 By comparison, Ford had a 28.3% combined market share position in the US and Canada in 2022.

-Meantime, Ford is smack in the middle of what it has dubbed a "refounding" of the company as it gears up for a future of EVs.
+In the meantime, Ford is smack in the middle of what it has dubbed a "refounding" of the company as it gears up for a future of EVs.
 It has broken its business into three new segments for investors: Model E, Ford Blue (gas-powered vehicles), and Ford Pro (commercial vehicles and other services).

 The reclassifications aim to drive increased transparency into Ford's business for investors.
 But it could also lead to increased investor scrutiny of various investments and the direction of profits.